ShawnMcA/JS-RPG/README.md

 # JS-RPG
- Started the loot/inventory system for a javascript rpg
+Currently working on elements for a JavaScript based RPG